-- Blood test: Mumps IgM and IgG antibodies; and - Urine: Mumps virus PCR; and - Buccal (preferred) or throat swab: Mumps virus PCR (in viral culture media)
+- Urine: Mumps virus PCR; and - Buccal (preferred) or throat swab: Mumps virus PCR (in viral culture media)

-It is very important that both a urine, and a buccal or throat swab are collected, as the serology alone is often inconclusive.
-Optimal recovery of mumps virus or detection of mumps RNA is achieved if specimens are obtained three to five days after symptom onset.
+It is very important that both a urine and a buccal or throat swab are collected as serology alone is often inconclusive.
+Optimal recovery of mumps virus or detection of mumps RNA is achieved if specimens are obtained 3 to 5 days after symptom onset.
 However, the buccal and throat swab can be collected up to nine days after symptom onset, and 14 days for the urine.
 Mark "suspect mumps" on the Public Health Ontario Lab requisition and include symptoms, date of onset, travel/exposure history and vaccination status.